codeforanchorage/2015-Strategic-Plan/README.md

 - TODO: MORE

 ####With regional brigades
-- Host a hackathon with other brigades in the regions.
 - Collaborate on a regional project for [Code Across](http://www.codeforamerica.org/events/codeacross-2015/).
-- Crash other brigades' meetups.

 ###Outreach
 - Invite community organization representatives to deliver lightning talks at meetups.
 - Promote a network effect with partners by boosting their work on our social and publishing platforms (and politely asking that they do the same for us).
 - Investigate hosting booths at community events.
 (TODO: What type of events?)
-- Invite/offer speakers from/to other other civic tech organizations, such as Girls Who Code.
+- Invite/offer speakers from/to other other civic tech organizations, such as Anchorage Programming Workshop.
 - Invite/offer speakers from/to other meetups and tech/design/data organizations (especially campus-based organizations).
 - Invite community organizations to pitch their needs at meetups.
-- Hold demo meetups in surrounding areas (Roseville, Lincoln, etc), Davis Roots.

 ###Engagement
 - Core team rotates responsibility for either bringing in a speaker, giving a talk, or having some other presentation.